|

 Note, there are two types of hubs called "flip-flop":

 The cheapest way to convert a multi-speed bicycle into a singlespeed is to use the original rear hub, assuming that it is made for a conventional threaded freewheel.
 A single BMX freewheel will thread right on.
-Unfortunately, the chainline is likely to only work with your granny gear unless you re-space the rear axle and re-dish the wheel.
+Unfortunately, the chainline is likely to work only with your granny gear unless you re-space the rear axle and re-dish the wheel.

 It is easy to convert a Shimano cassette Freehub ® for singlespeed use.
 The simplest way is just to remove the derailers, shorten the chain and thread it onto the chainwheel and rear sprocket of your choice.
 This is less than ideal, however, because you've got the extra weight of the unused sprockets to deal with, and the chainline will probably be crooked.
 The sprockets used on multi-speed cassettes are designed for easy shifting, which is not a good thing on a bike that isn't supposed to shift!
+The teeth are short, increasing the risk of cropping the chain.

 The better way to convert a cassette Freehub ® is to remove the 7-, 8- or 9-speed cassette and replace it with a single sprocket.
 You will also need a bunch of spacer washers to hold the single sprocket in place.
 You can often get a suitable number of spacers by taking apart a couple of discarded, worn-out cassettes.